 “Probably (alleged) victims came forward and messaged the individuals saying that they’re going to go forward with allegations.”

 Campeau admitted he hurt his wife, family, colleagues and community in an abusive and emotional way.

 “I would make unwanted advances on women who thought I was a good person.
 I did this many times with many people while touring and without consequence or being held accountable.
 I’ve never physically hit anyone, but I did use tactics to exploit,” he tweeted.

 “My ego was too big and sheltered myself from reality.
 I’m so sorry to the victims of my manipulations.
 I’m so sorry to my family for my dishonesty and the all pain I’ve caused.
 Especially to my wife who’s life I ruined as I was unfaithful while she had cancer and carried my baby.”

-Ian doesn’t identify any of the women or explain why he’s coming forward now.
+Campeau didn’t identify any of the women he harmed or explain why he’s coming forward now.

-McIvor said she hoped those women have access to healing support the way Campeau does.
+McIvor said she hoped those women had access to healing support the way Campeau does.

 He pinned the thread to his Twitter account where he said he will accept direct messages with advice on “repairing the problems I’ve caused.”